Merry Christmas! How your Junglück team celebrates

 Time for mindfulness

 Our Christmas motto this year was "Mindful gift-giving".
-A very beautiful and versatile message, because it's not just about making conscious and sustainable decisions when buying gifts, but also about expressing with the gift that you have thought about the person's wishes and are just as mindful of yourself.
+A very beautiful and versatile message, because it is not only about making conscious and sustainable decisions when buying gifts, but also about expressing with the gift that you have thought about the person's wishes and are just as mindful of yourself.
 2021 has been an up and down and back and forth year for all of us.
 Christmas is the time we are given every year to be with our loved ones, to switch off, to eat too much, to reminisce, to laugh until our stomachs hurt, to be close to each other, to reflect, to be mindful.

 We hope that you take this mindfulness with you into 2022.
 Do what you feel like doing, listen to your gut feeling, take your time, indulge in self-love, be with yourself and those who are important to you.
 Just be yourself.